- Learn how to quickly map a network drive or add a network location shortcut pointing to a FTP server or web server.

-6. If you checked the credentials checkbox when clicking FInish you’ll see another popup, where you can enter the required user name and password.
-If the user name filed is prepopulated click on the More choices link to pick a previously used username or add a new one.
+6. If you checked the credentials checkbox when clicking Finish you’ll see another popup, where you can enter the required username and password.
+If the user name field is prepopulated click on the More choices link to pick a previously used username or add a new one.

 That’s it: the “new drive” will show up in your File Explorer and in any program that opens the save dialog window (which is basically a version of File Explorer).